Posts with the tag “reconciliation”

 Assumption and Her Partner Presumption

 They are quiet, these two.
 Assumption and her sister Presumption move quickly, feeding on half-truths, imagined offenses, and misheard words.
-They do not announce themselves with loud accusations or w...
+They do not announce themselves with loud accusations or wild gestures.
+They simply slide into the spaces left unspoken, filling the voids with whispered falsehoods, twisting shadows into supposed truths.
 Read More

 Recent